Event Tracking

 • During the event preview mode your visit is NOT counted nor do your actions cause any event trigger count.

-The table for both Auto-Tracked Events and Manual Tracked Events allow various filtering and grouping options.
+The tables for both Default Events and Custom Events offer various options for filtering, sorting and grouping.
 The main difference between filtering and grouping is relatively simple:

-1. Filtering narrows down the displayed events in the table by applying the chosen filter.
-You can combine filters depending on the data that you need.
+• Filters: Filtering narrows down the displayed events in the table by applying one or more criteria.
+The available filters are:

-2. Grouping does not decrease the number of events visible in the table; instead, it links events based on the specified field.
-Under the table, you can access a detailed breakdown and the total count for each item in the group.
+• Group Column: Grouping does not decrease the number of events visible in the table; instead, it links events based on the specified field.
+To activate it, click the Sort icon, toggle on the button next to Group Column, and click Apply.
+You have the option to further organize the results by choosing Sort Ascending or Sort Descending for the grouped columns.

 Important Hints:

-• The more filters you activate for the main able above, the less events will be shown in the table.
-This will also reduce the amount of events reflected in the line diagram shown below the table.
+• The more filters you activate for the main able, the fewer events will be shown both within the table and the line diagram.

-Moving on to the 'Manually Tracked Events' tab (not available for Wix websites), you'll find a familiar layout with two sections: 'All Triggered Manual Events Tracked' and the 'Line Diagram', offering a comprehensive overview of manually triggered events and their visual timeline.
+By clicking on the "Custom Events" tab (not available for Wix websites), you will find a familiar layout with two sections that provide a comprehensive overview of custom events and their visual timeline:

 The table contains the following columns:

-8. Device Type: Tells you which device type was used to trigger the event on your website.
+• Device Type: This column displays the device type that was used to trigger the event on your website.

-The line diagram basically reflects the data presented to you in the All Triggered Manual Events Tracked table.
-You will notice that only one line is visible – referring to the entire amount of events shown or filtered in the table above – by default.
+The line diagram visually reflects the data presented to you in the All Triggered Custom Events table.
+By default, you will notice only one line is visible.
+This line refers to the total number of events currently shown in the table above.

-Similar to the Auto-Tracked events, you'll find a radio button labeled 'Compare Previous Period' (with dates underneath) on the top right of this section which lets you compare your current data to the equivalent period before it.
-The light purple line illustrates the data from that previous time period.
+Similar to the Default Events view, you'll find a radio button labeled 'Compare Previous Period' on the top right of this section (with the corresponding dates underneath).
+This button lets you compare your current data to the equivalent time period before it.
+The data from that previous period is illustrated by a light purple line on the diagram.

-To get more detailed information, hover your cursor over each data point on the line diagram.
-This will display a tooltip with relevant insights, including a comparison of each period when you enable the "Compare Previous Period" button.
+To get more detailed information, simply hover your cursor over any data point on the line diagram.
+This action will display a tooltip with relevant insights, including a comparison of each period when the ‘Compare Previous Period’ button is enabled.

 Here you find a list of all Alarming Behavior Event (ABE) categories that the platform is tracking.
 We are differentiating between 6 different categories being: Excessive Scrolling, Dead Clicks, Rage Clicking, Intense Mouse Movement, U-turns, and Rapid Page Reloads.
 All of those event categories can hint towards bad UX, technical bugs or lost conversions/revenue.

-Alarming Behavior EventTechnical Defintion of EventUse Case SuggestionsAction Item Suggestions
+Alarming Behavior EventTechnical Definition of EventUse Case SuggestionsAction Item Suggestions

 1. Detect navigation issues in long-form content

-2. Find content that needs better hierarchical structure to make users don’t lose their patience
+2. Find content that needs better hierarchical structure to make visitors don’t lose their patience

 3. Identify responsive design issues (e.g. too big font-size on mobile)